Martin Freeman

 Actor

-Martin John Christopher Freeman (born 8 September 1971) is an English actor whose work spans television, film and theatre.
-He is known for roles including Tim Canterbury in The Office, Dr. John Watson in Sherlock and Bilbo Baggins in Peter Jackson’s The Hobbit film trilogy.
+Martin John Christopher Freeman (born 8 September 1971) is an English actor whose career has spanned stage, television, and major motion pictures.
+Among other accolades, he has won two Emmy Awards, a BAFTA Award, and a Screen Actors Guild Award, and has been nominated for a Golden Globe Award.
+He is widely recognized for playing Tim Canterbury in The Office, Dr. John Watson in Sherlock, and Bilbo Baggins in The Hobbit trilogy.

 Early Life and Background